Lenyn Sosa Preview, Player Props: White Sox vs. Orioles

 Lenyn Sosa At The Plate

-- Sosa is hitting .178 with three doubles, four home runs and a walk.
+- Sosa has three doubles, four home runs and a walk while hitting .173.

-- Sosa enters this game on a four-game hitting streak.
-During his last games, he's hitting .313 with two homers.
+- In 46.9% of his games this season (15 of 32), Sosa has picked up at least one hit, and in three of those games (9.4%) he recorded at least two.

-- In 12.9% of his games this year, he has hit a home run, and 3.9% of his trips to the plate.
+- He has hit a long ball in 12.5% of his games this year, and 3.8% of his chances at the plate.

-- In 22.6% of his games this season, Sosa has had at least one RBI.
-He's picked up more than one in 9.7% and driven in three or more of his team's runs in one contest.
+- Sosa has picked up an RBI in 21.9% of his games this season, with more than one RBI in 9.4% of his games.
+He has also driven in three or more runs in one contest.

-- He has scored in seven games this year (22.6%), but has had no multi-run games.
+- He has scored in seven games this season (21.9%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.